lullaby1024/Competitive_Landscape_Analysis/README.md

   - Remove stopwords.
 Also exclude
   - Organization names (and their acronyms)
   - Some other frequent words we are not interested in, i.e., words that are likely to appear for almost every document
-    - Remark: we don't want the repetitive occurences of these words to affect token frequency later. ['nonprofit','non','profit','inc','program','mission', 'organization','world','today','day','jersey','student','kid','education','year','age']
+    - Remark: we don't want the repetitive occurrences of these words to affect token frequency later. ['nonprofit','non','profit','inc','program','mission', 'organization','world','today','day','jersey','student','kid','education','year','age']
   - Vectorization: TF-IDF

 ### Similarity Analysis for Missions